imenelydiaker/imenelydiaker.github.io/_pages/about.md

   - /about.html
 ---

-I’m Imene (pronounced _/iman/_), I’m currently a first year PhD Student at INSA Lyon and Esker.
+I’m Imene (pronounced _/iman/_), I’m currently a second year PhD Student at INSA Lyon and Esker.
 My work focuses on NLP and Agents for Web navigation.

 I worked as a Data Scientist for almost 2 years before starting my PhD, it was a great experience in industry, although I prefer research as it is more interesting and challenging.